eriksank/blog/README.md

 5. Turing's halting problem
 6. Rice theorem

-It is a framework of provable impossibilities that bedevil the world of mathematics and even the wider world of knowledge.
+It is a framework of provable impossibilities that bedevil the world of mathematics and the wider world of knowledge.
 The consequences of the combination of these theorems actively seek to sabotage us.

 ## 3. Bitcoin security